-At a 1% copper cut-off, the Kakula Mineral Resources cover an area of 27.4 km2 with 21.5 km2 classified as Indicated and 5.9 km2 classified as Inferred.
-The deposit remains open laterally for expansion that is currently being drilled, and the southern parts of the Kamoa-Kakula exploitation licence area is virtually untested.
+At a 1% copper cut-off, the Kamoa Mineral Resources cover an area of 55.2 km2 (Indicated Mineral Resource) and 21.8 km2 classified as Inferred Mineral Resources.
+The deposit remains open laterally.
+At a 1% copper cut-off, the Kakula Mineral Resources cover an area of 21.7 km2 (Indicated Mineral Resource) and 5.6 km2 classified as Inferred Mineral Resources.
+The deposit remains open laterally, and the southern parts of the Kamoa-Kakula exploitation licence area is virtually untested.